n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger.md

 ## Slack app configuration

 To use this node, you need to create an application in Slack and enable event subscriptions.
-For the **Request URL** input the production or test URL displayed in the webhooks section of the node.

-///  note  | Request URL
-Slack only allows one request URL per app.
-If you want to test your workflow, you'll need to do one of the following:

-- Use the production URL with execution logging.
-- Change the URL in Slack to the test URL.
-///

-Once verified you can select the bot events to subscribe to.
-Use the **Events** option in the node to filter these requests.
-To use an event not in the list, add it as a bot event and select **Any Event** in the node.
+Refer to [Slack credentials | Slack Trigger configuration](/integrations/builtin/credentials/slack/#slack-trigger-configuration) for more information.